TrangPham93/Sales_Analysis_Portfolio_MySQL_Tableau/README.md

-# Data Porfolio: Sales_analysis using MySQL & Tableau.
+# Data Porfolio: Sales Analysis using MySQL & Tableau.

 This is an Data Exproration Analysis on sales dataset created by Baraa Khatib Salkini.
 Tableau visualization is also inspired by his Tableau Dashboard.